rse/huds-hud-training/README.md

     `attendance.animate`.
 The number of attendees is tracked by the remote HUDS event `attendance` (usually injected into HUDS via MQTT through the integration of a companion message queue system).

+-   **ATTENDEES**:<br/>
+    This widget displays a large box at the left edge of the screen with the portraits and names of all attendees.
+The intention of this widget is to provide a visual overview of the audience.
+The widget has to be configured with...

+    ```yaml
+    attendance:
+        opacity:               0.80
+        background:            "#336699"
+        namecolorbg:           "#003366"
+        namecolorfg:           "#e0f0ff"
+        noattendeestext:       "This training has still no attendees."
+    ```

+    ...and can be manually toggled on/off interactively with the keystroke
+    <kbd>e</kbd> or programmatically with the remote HUDS event
+    `attendees.toggle`.
+The number of attendees is tracked by the remote HUDS event `attendance` (usually injected into HUDS via MQTT through the integration of a companion message queue system).

+-   **FEEDBACK**:<br/>
+    This widget displays bouncing smilies at the right edge of the screen.
+The intention of this widget is to allow visual feedback for the audience.
+The widget has to be configured with...

+    ```yaml
+    feedback:
+        opacity:               0.80
+        surprisecolor1:        "#222222"
+        surprisecolor2:        "#f0f0f0"
+        surprisecolor3:        "#c0c0c0"
+        surprisecolor4:        "#000000"
+        smilecolor1:           "#221100"
+        smilecolor2:           "#d08840"
+        smilecolor3:           "#a05810"
+        smilecolor4:           "#ffffff"
+        frowncolor1:           "#99ccff"
+        frowncolor2:           "#336699"
+        frowncolor3:           "#003366"
+        frowncolor4:           "#ffffff"
+        sadnesscolor1:         "#cccccc"
+        sadnesscolor2:         "#333333"
+        sadnesscolor3:         "#000000"
+        sadnesscolor4:         "#ffffff"
+    ```

+    ...and can be controlled programmatically with the remote HUDS event `feedback?data={"client":"...","type":"..."}`.
+The client is
+    a unique id of the client and type can select one of the following four smilies: `surprise`, `smile`, `frown` or `sadness`.

+-   **FEELING**:<br/>
+    This widget displays a statistics box at the right corner and above the title widget.
+The intention of this widget is to allow attendees to continuously express their feeling and let the tainer regularly show an aggregated view on the feelings.
+The widget has to be configured with...

+    ```yaml
+    feeling:
+        opacity:               0.80
+        background:            "#336699"
+        textcolor:             "#e0f0ff"
+        stdbarcolor:           "#d0e0f0"
+        maxbarcolor:           "#ffffff"
+        bordercolor:           "#99ccff"
+        legendcolor:           "#ffffff"
+        c1color:               "#b06820"
+        c2color:               "#909090"
+        c3color:               "#336699"
+        c4color:               "#909090"
+        c5color:               "#b06820"
+        m1color:               "#905810"
+        m2color:               "#b06820"
+        m3color:               "#909090"
+        m4color:               "#336699"
+        m5color:               "#225588"
+    ```

+    ...and can be manually toggled on/off interactively with the keystroke <kbd>f</kbd> or programmatically with the remote HUDS event `feeling.toggle`.
+The feelings are tracked by the remote HUDS event `feedback?data={"client":"...","type":"..."}` (usually
+    injected into HUDS via MQTT through the integration of a companion message queue system).

 -   **PROGRESS**:<br/>
     This widget displays a permanently visible progress bar at the